 What is Blackened Fish Seasoning?

-Blackened fish seasoning isn’t just about heat—it’s a carefully balanced blend of herbs, spices, and aromatics designed to create that signature “blackened” crust when cooked at high temperatures.
+Blackened fish seasoning is a carefully balanced blend of herbs, spices, and aromatics designed to create that signature "blackened" crust when cooked at high temperatures.
 Originally popularized by Louisiana chef Paul Prudhomme, the technique involves searing seasoned fish in a very hot skillet (often cast iron), resulting in a deliciously charred exterior without overcooking the inside.
+This seasoning works perfectly for salmon, shrimp, catfish, and other proteins.

 The typical ingredients in blackened seasoning include paprika, garlic powder, onion powder, thyme, oregano, cayenne pepper, salt, and black pepper.
-Some modern variations may also add citrus zest, chili flakes, or even brown sugar for a sweet kick.
+Many modern variations are gluten-free and can be customized for different heat levels and flavor profiles.

 Why It's a Must-Have in Your Spice Rack